usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (1) Except as provided in paragraph (b) of this section, this part does not prohibit discrimination against an individual based on that individual's current illegal use of drugs.
 (2) A public accommodation shall not discriminate on the basis of illegal use of drugs against an individual who is not engaging in current illegal use of drugs and who -

-(i) Has successfully completed a supervised drug rehabilitation program or has otherwise been rehabilitated successfully;
+(i) Has successfully completed a supervised drug rehabilitation program or has otherwise been rehabilitated successfully;<br>
-(ii) Is participating in a supervised rehabilitation program; or (iii) Is erroneously regarded as engaging in such use.
+(ii) Is participating in a supervised rehabilitation program; or<br>
+(iii) Is erroneously regarded as engaging in such use.

 (b) *Health and drug rehabilitation services*.